 We noted one variance in the basic enrollment data certified to the Iowa Department of Education.
 One student was missed being certified with the District.
-This is due in part to the student starting out as home schooled.
+The District thought the student was attending a treatment center and was actually attending classes in the buildings and was missed.